$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Abstract

 \section{Abstract}

-\blfootnote{* indicates equal contribution, $\dagger$ Corresponding Author: \texttt{maitreya.patel@asu.edu}.} Despite the recent advances in personalized text-to-image (P-T2I) generative models, subject-driven T2I remains challenging.
-The primary bottlenecks include 1) Intensive training resource requirements, 2) Hyper-parameter sensitivity leading to inconsistent outputs, and 3) Balancing the intricacies of novel visual concept and composition alignment.
-We start by re-iterating the core philosophy of T2I diffusion models to address the above limitations.
-Predominantly, contemporary subject-driven T2I approaches hinge on Latent Diffusion Models (LDMs), which facilitate T2I mapping through cross-attention layers.
+Despite the recent advances in personalized text-to-image (P-T2I) generative models, it remains challenging to perform finetuning-free multi-subject-driven T2I in a resource-efficient manner.
+Predominantly, contemporary approaches, involving the training of Hypernetworks and Multimodal Large Language Models (MLLMs), require heavy computing resources that range from 600 to 12300 GPU hours of training.
+These subject-driven T2I methods hinge on Latent Diffusion Models (LDMs), which facilitate T2I mapping through cross-attention layers.
 While LDMs offer distinct advantages, P-T2I methods' reliance on the latent space of these diffusion models significantly escalates resource demands, leading to inconsistent results and necessitating numerous iterations for a single desired image.
-Recently, \eclipse~has demonstrated a more resource-efficient pathway for training UnCLIP-based T2I models, circumventing the need for diffusion text-to-image priors.
-Building on this, we introduce \ours\footnote{The designation \ours~is inspired by its conceptual alignment with the $\lambda$-calculus.
-In this context, the \ours~model functions similarly to a functional abstraction within $\lambda$-calculus, where it effectively binds variables.
-These variables, in our case, represent novel visual concepts that are integrated through composition prompts.}.
-Our method illustrates that effective P-T2I does not necessarily depend on the latent space of diffusion models. \ours~ achieves single, multi-subject, and edge-guided T2I personalization with just 34M parameters and is trained on a mere 74 GPU hours using 1.6M image-text interleaved data.
-Through extensive experiments, we also establish that \ours~ surpasses existing baselines in composition alignment while preserving concept alignment performance, even with significantly lower resource utilization.
+In this paper, we present \ours, an alternative prior-training strategy that works in the latent space of a pre-trained CLIP model without relying on the diffusion UNet models. \ours~leverages the image-text interleaved pre-training for fast and effective multi-subject-driven P-T2I.
+Through extensive experiments, we establish that \ours~surpasses existing baselines in composition alignment while preserving concept alignment performance, even with significantly lower resource utilization. \ours~performs multi-subject driven P-T2I with just 34M parameters and is trained on a mere 74 GPU hours.
+Additionally, \ours~demonstrates the unique ability to perform multi-concept interpolations.